 By working with Infinity Flexibility on her quadriceps and strengthening her muscles in spin class, Mary was able to build strength back up in her legs and regain confidence in her speech.
 It was not until Mary confronted the imbalances in her personal life that she experienced relief physically and professionally.
 The whole process helped Mary learn more about herself and her body.

 This situation is an example of how many factors can lead to meridian imbalances.
 It also shows how complex it can be to diagnose the root of a physical, mental, emotional, or spiritual problem.
 The meridians allow us to explore the whole scope of human physicality, emotion, thought, and spirituality.
 They tie issues like addiction and lack of communication to a physical location in the body, in this case, the quadriceps.

 We often think that physical imbalances must have physical origins, or emotional imbalances must have emotional causes, but our bodies are much more complicated than that.
 The meridians provide us with a sort of map to these issues so that we are not wholly in the dark when we finally strikeout to improve them.

 The fire meridians are next in our series.
 The heart and small intestine represent love and creativity.
 Fire energy is necessary for transformation.
 Out of the fire comes true and lasting change.
-Their season is the summer when the sun is high and growing season is at its peak, but their energy pervades even the depths of winter when the coals are burning low in the hearth.
-Keep reading to learn more about the heart/small intestine and their role in manifesting joy/creativity and dealing with anger/depression.
+Their season is the summer when the sun is high and the growing season is at its peak, but their energy pervades even the depths of winter when the coals are burning low in the hearth.
+Keep reading to learn more about the heart/small intestine meridians and their role in manifesting joy/creativity and dealing with anger/depression.